joe-p/Mithras-Protocol/README.md

 ## Status

 Mithras is currently in development.
 The original proof-of-concept can be found [here](https://github.com/joe-p/Mithras-Protocol-POC).
 The proof of concept is a fork of [Hermes Vault](https://github.com/giuliop/HermesVault-smartcontracts) and uses [AlgoPlonk](https://github.com/giuliop/AlgoPlonk) for the circuits.
 The new implementation in this repo is being built from scratch and will use the [Algorand SnarkJS verifier](https://github.com/joe-p/snarkjs-algorand) for the ZKP circuits.
+The implementation for this new implementation will also differ significantly from the POC.
+In particular, the POC used in-circuit EDDSA signatures whereas the latest protocol is designed to only have assymetric cryptography outside of the circuit.

 ## Technical Details